tinymce/tinymce-docs/enterprise/advcode.md

 ## How to get the Advanced Code Editor plugin

-The Advanced Code feature is a [premium feature](https://www.tinymce.com/pricing/) available from as little as $4 per month.
+The Advanced Code feature is a [premium feature](https://www.tinymce.com/pricing/), see the [Tiny Advanced Code Editor](https://apps.tiny.cloud/products/advanced-code-editor/) page for more information.